mikloska/CameronWallsFlexionCodingChallenge/README.md

 # How to Install
 1. Fork repository from [Clone Flexion Coding Challenge](https://github.com/cwalls45/CameronWallsFlexionCodingChallenge)
 2. From your forked version, run `git clone` followed by the url of the forked repo.
 It should look something like `git clone https://github.com/cwalls45/CameronWallsFlexionCodingChallenge.git`
-3. Create .env and create an environment variable called DB_PASSWORD=abc123
-4. Run `npm install` to install dependencies
+3. Run `npm install` to install dependencies
-5. To run the application run the command `npm run dev`
+4. To run the application run the command `npm run dev`
-6. While running `npm run dev`, open a new terminal run `npm run test` to run the testing suites run
+5. While running `npm run dev`, open a new terminal run `npm run test` to run the testing suites run

 # Features to Improve Solution
 1. Add SignIn/ SignUp functionality for instructors.
 This functionality will allow for the next few features.